First Rule of D&D: Don't split the party!

 Avoid phone conversations at the table.
 If you must take a call, please excuse yourself from the table until your call is completed

-When taking photos or screenshots, please ask everyone for permission first if you can take the photo, and if they're okay with you sharing it on social media.
+When taking photos, screenshots or streaming, please ask everyone present for permission before doing so, and if they're okay with you sharing it (specifying where you will be sharing it).

 Weapons or props that could be used as weapons are not permitted at our in person events.
 Ask at the administration desk if you are unsure.